In partnership with

 Other resources to help you find a teaching job

-- School groups which run academies and free schools advertise opportunities through their websites; see TES for a list of groups.
+- School groups that run academies and free schools that advertise opportunities through their websites; see Times Educational Supplement for a list of groups.

-- Recruitment agencies, such as Hays Education, eTeach, CER and FE Jobs, will register NQTs to help find them a permanent, temporary or supply job.
+- Recruitment agencies, which register NQTs to help find them a permanent, temporary or supply job.
+These include Hays Education, eTeach, CER and FE Jobs.
 There are many other agencies, including regional agencies; see the member directory of the Recruitment and Employment Confederation.

-- Your university careers service or education department may have an online job board.
-Your service will also be able to advise on other local sources of opportunities.
+- Your university careers service or education department, which may have an online jobs board.
+The careers service will also be able to advise on other local sources of opportunities.

 - Teaching fairs.
 These are held nationwide, often within universities.
 They are attended by local authorities, recruitment agencies, teaching unions and schools.

 - Networking.
-Keep in touch with the schools where you did your practice or worked as a volunteer.
+Keep in touch with the schools where you have trained or worked as a volunteer.

 The teacher recruitment timetable: what to do when

-- Autumn: research recruitment approaches for LAs and attend university recruitment fairs.
+- Autumn term: research recruitment approaches for LAs and attend university recruitment fairs.

-- Spring term: applications to teacher registration schemes and databases.
+- Spring term: make applications to teacher registration schemes and databases.

 - April: many vacancies suitable for NQTs are advertised from this time.
 Register with websites to receive updates on the latest opportunities.

-- 31 May: final date when teachers leaving their jobs in the summer must resign, so more jobs appear around this time.
+- 31 May: the final date before which teachers leaving their jobs in the summer must resign, so more jobs appear around this time.